Top 5 things to consider when starting a CRISPR-Cas9 knockout experiment

 2. Choose your Cas9 nuclease

-Cas9 nuclease options are split into two main types: vector-based (lentivirus) and DNA-free (protein, mRNA).
+Cas9 nuclease options are split into two main types: vector-based and DNA-free (protein, mRNA).
 Factors that can influence your decision are whether you want to enrich for Cas9 expressing cells, wish to establish a stable cell line, or prefer to avoid the potential for vector DNA integration into your genomic DNA.
 Here is an article that describes these factors in more detail.

 3. Select a guide RNA (gRNA)